 Venture partner at NLC

-Pro-active, dedicated and an analytically strong teamplayer, with a decade of experience in strategic and operational health care consulting and health economics.
-Interested in accelerating the role of technology and innovation in improving health and the health care landscape.
-At NLC, she carries main responsibility for a smooth venture building process and personal development of the people within.
+Johanneke joined NLC in November 2016.
+She has a decade of experience in strategic and operational health care consulting and health economics and is interested in accelerating the role of technology and innovation in improving health and the healthcare landscape.
+At NLC, Johanneke is responsible for a smooth venture-building process and the personal development of the people within.